 There is a list of basic life skills all parents instinctively know they must teach their children to keep them safe and healthy.
-It includes habits like looking both ways before you cross the street, washing your hands with soap and water and eating the right amount of fruits and vegetables every day.
+It includes habits like looking both ways before you cross the street, washing your hands, eating the right amount of fruits and vegetables every day.
 Safety in and around the water should be on the list too.